-- 4. In accordance with § 2.2-4303 G. competitive negotiation is not required for purchase of professional services where the total value of the procurement will not exceed \$80,000.
-The following procedure shall be followed: - a.
-Purchases shall be initiated by the submission of a requisition to Procurement or Engineering. - b.
+- b.
 An unsealed (informal) quote shall be solicited by Procurement or Engineering from three sources in response to an IFB or RFP. - c.
 Basis of award shall be lowest responsive and responsible offeror or best value as determined by criteria included in the IFB or RFP. - 5.
-In accordance with §2.2-4308, design-build or construction management contracts shall be in accordance with Appendix A of this policy. - In accordance with §2.2-4310 B, HRSD promotes the use of small businesses and businesses owned by women, minorities, and servicedisabled veterans in procurement transactions in accordance with Appendix B of this policy. - 7.
+In accordance with §2.2-4308, design-build or construction management contracts shall be in accordance with Appendix A of this policy. - 6.
+In accordance with §2.2-4310 B, HRSD promotes the use of small businesses and businesses owned by women, minorities, service-disabled veterans, and employment services organizations in procurement transactions in accordance with Appendix B of this policy. - 7.
 In accordance with §2.2-4316, comments concerning specifications or other provisions in IFB or RFP must be submitted and received in accordance with the procedures specified in the IFB or RFP for comment submittal. - 8.
 In accordance with §2.2-4318, if the bid from the lowest responsive, responsible bidder exceeds available funds, negotiations may be entered with the apparent low bidder to obtain a contract price within available funds in accordance with Appendix C of this policy. - In accordance with §2.2-4321, contractors may be debarred from contracting for particular types of supplies, services, insurance or construction, for specified periods of time in accordance with Appendix D of this policy. - 10.
-In accordance with §2.2-4330 C, bids may be withdrawn due to error for other than construction contracts in accordance with Appendix E of this policy.
+In accordance with §2.2-4330 C, bids may be withdrawn due to error for other than construction contracts in accordance with Appendix E of this policy. - 11.
+In accordance with §56-575.3:1, a project under the Public-Private Education Facilities and Infrastructure Act shall be in accordance with Appendix F of this policy. - 12.
+Acquisition of easements (temporary or permanent) may be made by the Chief Engineer (or his/her designee) up to \$50,000.